Things to do in Rome

 Find More Colosseum restaurants here

-Shopping Around The Colosseum
+Shopping around the Colosseum

 If you’d like to take back a bit of Rome with you, there are many small stops near the Colosseum selling a wide range of souvenirs- magnets, postcards, Roman gladiator helmets and wooden swords, keychains, etc. Souvenir stands next to the Colosseum and even sells funny placards with Italian slogans.
 Pick out the perfect souvenir to remember your Roman holiday from one of these shops: